Kr00x/Kr00x/README.md

 ---

 ## 🚀 What I’m Up To
-- 🤝 Currently co-founding a tech startup in the AI/ML space with partners (steering product vision & early-stage model prototyping).
+- 🤝 Currently taking part in founding a tech startup in the AI/ML space with partners (steering product vision & early-stage model prototyping).
 - 🌱 Deepening my expertise in **machine learning**, **deep learning** and **AI research & development**.
 - 💻 Before that, I worked on **web-development projects** (MERN stack, React, Node.js) to deliver user-facing applications.
 - 🎓 Earned the **CS50 AI Professional Certificate** from Harvard University